Frunez/CV/CV.md

 # CV
 ## Francesco Nunez Alessi
-Born in Rome and shipped to UK and then back a bit to Belgium where I finished school.
+Born in Rome and shipped to the UK and then back a bit to Belgium where I finished school.
 A clueless me decided to make a return back to the UK to study graphic design.
 Graduated, I started as a freelancer while trying to get a full-time job, in the meantime I worked in a factory, enjoyed that more than graphic design and thought it was time to move on...

 Saving money was worth it, did a full-time 3 month intensive web development course at Makers Academy and loved every minute of it.
-At first I didn't know anything about coding except that it existed The most I ever thought about it was pondering over whether or not we could actually be in the Matrix.
+At first I didn't know anything about coding except that it existed.
+The most I ever thought about it was pondering over whether or not we could actually be in the Matrix.

 Now I've made about 5 different web applications including a comic-strip builder and a social hub for developers on GitHub.
 Just like Neo I felt that I had woken up saying "I know how to code".